Do you have an online community that’s actually interested in your business?

 Share, and share some more.
 Of course, always keep in mind your own value.
 Hone in on your gut instinct about when to say no. It will save you time and energy.
 Always be grateful and humble, and walk away gracefully when needed.

-I am grateful that through social media I have met and worked with so many incredibly talented people.
+I am grateful that through social media, I have met and worked with so many incredibly talented people.
 I have learned a tremendous amount about the world and myself from engaging across my social channels.
-Every day I look forward to finding new ways to give back and the new experiences that await me.

 Ted Rubin